-- 20.1 To be knowledgeable of and comply with these Anti-Doping Rules. - 20.2 To be available for Sample collection at all times. - 20.3 To take responsibility, in the context of anti-doping, for what they ingest and Use. - 20.4 To inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate these Anti-Doping Rules. - 20.5 To disclose to the UIM and their National Anti-Doping Organization any decision by a non-Signatory finding that the Athlete committed an anti-doping rule violation within the previous ten (10) years. - 20.6 To cooperate with Anti-Doping Organizations investigating anti-doping rule violations.
-Failure by any Athlete to cooperate in full with Anti-Doping Organizations investigating anti-doping rule violations may result in a charge of misconduct under the UIM's disciplinary rules. - 20.7 To disclose the identity of their Athlete Support Personnel upon request by the UIM or a National Authority, or any other Anti-Doping Organization with authority over the Athlete. - 20.8 Offensive conduct towards a Doping Control official or other Person involved in Doping Control by an Athlete, which does not otherwise constitute Tampering, may result in a charge of misconduct under the UIM's disciplinary rules.
+- 20.1 To be knowledgeable of and comply with these Anti-Doping Rules. - 20.2 To be available for Sample collection at all times.
+75 - 20.3 To take responsibility, in the context of anti-doping, for what they ingest and Use. - 20.4 To inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate these Anti-Doping Rules. - 20.5 To disclose to the UIM and their National Anti-Doping Organization any decision by a non-Signatory finding that the Athlete committed an anti-doping rule violation within the previous ten (10) years. - 20.6 To cooperate with Anti-Doping Organizations investigating anti-doping rule violations.

+Failure by any Athlete to cooperate in full with Anti-Doping Organizations investigating - Failure by any Athlete to cooperate in full with Anti-Doping Organizations investigating anti-doping rule violations may result in a charge of misconduct under the UIM's disciplinary rules. - 20.7 To disclose the identity of their Athlete Support Personnel upon request by the UIM or a National Authority, or any other Anti-Doping Organization with authority over the Athlete. - 20.8 Offensive conduct towards a Doping Control official or other Person involved in Doping Control by an Athlete, which does not otherwise constitute Tampering, may result in a charge of misconduct under the UIM's disciplinary rules.